bookofproofs/bookofproofs.github.io/_sources/history/20th-century/tucker-albert.md

 * In 1967 the Mathematical Association of America presented their Award for Distinguished Service to Tucker.
 * By his willing service to those ho would learn, teach, advance, or use mathematics, Albert William Tucker has added measurably to the vigour and quality of mathematics today.
 * Tucker died of pneumonia at the Presbyterian Home of Meadow Lakes, a nursing home in Hightstown, New Jersey, after a long illness.
-* He and his wife Alice had divorced in June 1960 and Tucker had married Mary F Shaw on 26 February 1964.
-* He was survived by his second wife Mary, his two sons Alan and Tom (both eminent professors of mathematics), and his daughter Barbara Tucker Cervone (Special Assistant to the president of Brown University).

 Born 28 November 1905, Oshawa, Ontario, Canada.
 Died 25 January 1995, Hightstown, New Jersey, USA.